“Hence, let us go out to Him outside the camp, bearing His reproach” (Hebrews 13:13).

 I will not go so far as to say one cannot follow Jesus and be cool (i.e., trendy, fashionable, accepted by the world) at the same time.
 But it’s highly unlikely if you do it right.

 Don’t miss that.

 Someone asked an old-time preacher, “If I follow Jesus, do I have to give up the world?”
-He answered, “Ha!
-Get soundly converted and you won’t have to worry about that.
-The world will give you up so fast it’ll make your head swim!”
+He answered, “If you get soundly converted, you won’t have to worry about that.
+It’ll give you up so fast it’ll make your head swim!”

 Cool?
 Anything but.